harrycha/Apps-Script-Firewall-IP-Translation/README.md

 # Apps-Script-Firewall-IP-Translation

 The objective of this script was to scrape data from many Googlesheets files and push it on to a Googlesheet to make a database.
-This was built internally for the SIOPS team at TELUS inorder to get IPs and their corosponding Firwall names.
+Initially built for the SIOPS team at TELUS to get corresponding Firwall names for IP addresses to implement policies on.

-An example of how the data in each sheet is formatted starting at column C:
+An example of how the data in each sheet is formatted starting at column C in the sheet:

 | Source IP        | Source Firewall           | Flow Number |   Destination Firewall   |   Destination IP  |
 | ------------- |:-------------:|------------:|-----|-----|